CSC207-UofT/course-project-team-28/README.md

 6. Please do not look at the crc cards, since phase 2 did not require updating it.
 We moved it into phase 1 folder.

-7. If you want to look st the UML diagram of our code, we have a pdf version in design document and a .uml diagram in the front page of our github
+7. If you want to look at the UML diagram of our code, we have a pdf version in design document and a .uml diagram in the front page of our github